-List the top five counties where the percentage growth in web sales is consistently higher compared to the percentage growth in store sales in the first three consecutive quarters for a given year.
+List counties where the percentage growth in web sales is consistently higher compared to the percentage growth in store sales in the first three consecutive quarters for a given year.

-- YEAR.01 = 2000 - $AGG.01 = ss1.ca_county$
+- YEAR.01 = 2000 - AGG.01 = ss1.ca county

 Compute the total discounted amount for a particular manufacturer in a particular 90 day period for catalog sales whose discounts exceeded the average discount by at least 30%.